bmuschko/gradle-clover-plugin/README.md

 * `cloverGenerateReport`: Generates Clover code coverage report.
 * `cloverAggregateReports`: Aggregate Clover code coverage reports in a multi-module project setup.
 This task can only be run from the root directory of your project and requires at least one submodule.
+This task depends on `cloverGenerateReport`.

 ## Convention properties